IbnouT/free-genai-bootcamp-2025/listening-comp/docs/session_context.md

 - Including type hints for better code maintainability
 - Setting up environment variables for API keys
 - Simplified transcript fetching to directly request French language
 - Enhanced UI with custom CSS and better component organization
+- Using GPT-3.5-turbo for learning content generation
+- Structured JSON format for Q&A content